tomi2077/week-1-day-5-discussion/README.md

   For what reasons will the following method calls fail :```mongoose.tire_size = 5```, ```mongoose.gears```, ```Bicycle.bikes```, ```Bicycle.style```?
 Restructure the class to fix the issues.

 3 .
 You have created a command line application that requires the user of you app to use the `HTTParty`, `NokoGiri`, and `RMMagix ~> 2.15.1` **gems**.
 How would you **programmatically** handle these dependencies in your application?
-How would you make sure the user had the gems on their machine, and if they did not, how would you make sure you could install the gems for them?
+How would you make sure the user has the gems on their machine, and if they did not, how would you make sure you could install the gems for them?

 4 .
 We have a **method** called are #**are_we_there_yet**?.
 This method prints out "are we there yet?" four times every time the method is called.
 Write a Rspec test that validates that this method does what it is intended to do.